ishworgurung/ishworgurung.github.io/_posts/2020-12-26-xdp-ebpf-firewall-in-rust.md

 Linux on all fronts - _tx_, _rx_ and _forward_ (in the order of 12-25x!) when used with a NIC that that offloads XDP such as the ones from Intel/Mellanox/Netronome (mlx/ixgbe/nfp etc).

+This is [mind-blowing](https://github.com/tohojo/xdp-paper/blob/master/xdp-the-express-data-path.pdf) on 2018 network hardware.
+> We show that XDP achieves single-core packet processing per- formance as high as 24 million packets per second, and illustrate the flexibility of the programming model through three example use cases: layer-3 routing, inline DDoS protection and layer-4 load balancing

 ## Dependencies Installation and Rust setup

 Install dependencies: